bojanraic/local-k8s-env/README.md

 ##### `nodes.internal-components-on-control-plane`
 - **Type**: boolean
-- **Description**: Whether to force internal components (nginx-ingress, registry) to run only on control-plane nodes.
+- **Description**: Whether to force internal components (Traefik ingress, registry) to run only on control-plane nodes.
 - **Default**: false
 - **Example**: true
 - **Notes**: Requires `allow-scheduling-on-control-plane: true` to be effective.
 Useful for reserving worker nodes for application workloads.